Whizzer (comics): Squadron Supreme of America

 During the War of the Realms storyline, Stanley was working at his desk until he and the other members of the Squadron Supreme of America were summoned to Washington D.C., where Phil Coulson brought them up to speed with Malekith the Accursed's invasion.
 Blur and the Squadron Supreme of America fight an army of Rock Trolls and Frost Giants.
-After the Squadron Supreme caused the Frost Giants to retreat, Phil Coulson sends them to Ohio, which has become a battleground.
+After the Squadron Supreme caused the Frost Giants to retreat, Coulson sends them to Ohio, which has become a battleground.

-Blur was with the Squadron Supreme when they attempted to apprehend Black Panther, after he infiltrated the Pentagon to confront Phil Coulson.
+Blur was with the Squadron Supreme when they attempted to apprehend Black Panther after he infiltrated the Pentagon to confront Coulson.

 Powers and abilities

 Each of the Whizzers possess superhuman speed.